 Age Determination: For all divisions age is determined based on the age of your oldest player on April 30th of the current tournament year.
 There are NO EXCEPTIONS to our age requirements.

 Team Warm-up: The infields on each of the fields cannot be used for warm-ups.
 The outfield of each field or grass areas around the fields can be used for playing catch and warming up pitchers only.
 For safety reasons, no fielding can occur (batted balls) outside of the fenced in fields themselves.
 Hitting baseballs into sock nets or use of wiffle/pickle balls is permitted.

 Standings/Game Scores: Standings and game scores will be updated on the Cap Classic web site periodically throughout the day.
 This is the only official source for this information.

 Official Score Card: The home team will be responsible for keeping the official score book.
-Winning team is responsible for reporting score as documented in the coaches check-in package.
+Winning team is responsible for reporting score to the on site tournament official.

-Seeding for Sundays Playoffs: Seeding results will be available online on the NECC website between 10PM and 11PM Saturday.
+Seeding for Sundays Playoffs: Seeding results will be available online on the Cap Classic website between 10PM and 11PM Saturday.

-Time Limit: Pool play and playoff games have a 2 hour time limit for all ages.
+Time Limit: Pool play and playoff games have a 1 hour 45 minute time limit for all ages.
 That means no new inning can be started after the time limit has been reached.
 However, the current inning in progress will be completed if it is necessary to determine the outcome of the game.
 Ties will be considered ties in the final standings once the time limit is reached or the maximum innings (6 or 7) have been completed.
-Mercy rule applies to all pool play games.
+Mercy rule applies to all pool and playoff games.